 Here are a few TIPS to make sure your Cherry Fluff comes out perfectly!

-- Stir the vanilla pudding in with the pineapple and cherry pie filling first.
-This will start the thickening process.
+- Stir the vanilla pudding in with the undrained can of pineapple first.
+The pineapple juice will start thickening the pudding.

 - This recipe can be eaten right away but is best chilled and can be made a day in advance.